 The Kansas native and New Mexico-born carpenter tied the knot in 2003, and share five children, Drake, Ella, Duke, Emmie Kay and Crew.

-Shortly after getting married, the pair began building their life in Texas — which included their first business ventures, Magnolia Market and Magnolia Homes.
+Shortly after getting married, the pair began building a home in Texas — which included their first business ventures, Magnolia Market and Magnolia Homes.
 They rose to fame nearly a decade later when they landed their own TV show, Fixer Upper, in 2012.
 Their family, however, has always come first.

 “At the end of the day, I love Jo more than anything in the world,” Chip told E!
 News in a March 2020 episode of In the Room.